l1ghty/potato-vibes/README.md

 # Potato Vibes (agentic engineering test project)

-A fun golf game where you launch a potato as far as possible!
+A game where you launch a potato as far as possible!

 [Play online](https://l1ghty.github.io/potato-vibes/)